 4. How often should I trim my dog's fur?

 As the length of your dog's hair grows, you must trim it regularly.
 Many people prefer going to a professional for this task.
-However, if you decide to cut the hair yourself, the best time to do it is when the dog is calm and sleeping/ lying down.
+However, if you decide to cut the hair yourself, the best time is when the dog is calm and sleeping/ lying down.
 You must be extremely slow and take utmost precautions when holding the scissor or clipper near your dog.
-Considering how sensitive this process can be, first-time puppy owners should go to a professional, especially for areas around the eyes and ears.
+Considering this process's sensitivity, first-time puppy owners should go to a professional, especially for areas around the eyes and ears.
 You can also give your dog some #hemp #CBD to keep it relaxed.

 5. How to look for skin infections in the dog?

 As mentioned earlier, dogs are very prone to skin allergies.
-It gets pretty itchy at the area of the infection, which makes the dog scratch or chew the skin around it.
+It gets pretty itchy at the infection area, making the dog scratch or chew the skin around it.
 This behavior increases the risk of severe skin infections.
-While bathing your dog or brushing their coat, you can look out for an area that you might feel is affected and consult a vet.
-In addition, parasites such as lice, mites, and fleas also aggravate these skin infections.
-You can run your fingers through your dog's hair to ensure there are no #lumps on the skin.
+While bathing your dog or brushing their coat, you can look out for an area you might feel is affected and consult a vet.
+In addition, parasites such as lice, mites, and fleas aggravate these skin infections.
+You can run your fingers through your dog's hair to ensure no #lumps on the skin.
 You can also look out for red spots, rashes, etc.

 Dangers of giving Tylenol or Ibuprofen to your pet

 Many over-the-counter nonsteroidal anti-inflammatory drugs (NSAIDs), like #Ibuprofen, are toxic to dogs and can cause more harm than good.

 Tylenol or Ibuprofen is the standard human #medicine used to control pain and fever, but it is toxic to dogs, and young and small pets have a higher risk for toxicity.
 Giving your dog these medicines can cause side effects such as gastrointestinal (GI) ulcers, severe bleeding, and even kidney or liver failure.